Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-TylerFoose/README.md

 #### d
 the readings for the duty cycle we recorded were width pulse low 1.98 high 18.8 period low 11.20 high 20.05
 video: https://imgur.com/a/SfhWVpz

+## part 3
+### warmup
+#### part a
+UART Ports are asynchronous, and require hardware overhead.
+UARTs are complex and difficult to accurately implement in software.
+At least one start and stop bit is required for each part of a frame of data. an example that would be 10 bits of transmission time is required for each 8 bits of data sent. they are basically setup to work between only two devices.
+It is possible to connect multiple devices to a single port, however there are factors that have to be taken into account in order not to damage the questions in action, mainly through external hardware.

+SPI ports have drawbacks, the number of pins required for connections between devices for example.
+Connecting a single master to a single slave with SPI requires 4 lines, also each additional slave requires an additional I/O chip select pin on master.
+Because of this, the amount of pin connections makes it not great in situations where lots of devices are connected to one master.
+Also, routing signals can become difficult in these situations due to the physical space that routing lanes require.